mageeagle/spatial-maxmsp-abstractions/README.md

 Abstractions that I made for use in various projects.
 Heavily Depended on SPAT5 Library, as well as some math helpers (sin/cos).

+Some patches may require other abtstractions I made, it should be on my other repository aq-max-utilities

 ## Panning

 ### Quad Channel Setup